The Broadcasters' Desktop Resource

 Bowles somehow learned about Walter Tison, a ham operator who had been instrumental in providing the first transmitter for WSB in Atlanta.

 Tison, no longer attached to WSB, was seeking to sell his transmitter to another potential broadcaster.
 So Bowles arranged to bring Tison and his 500-Watt transmitter to Dunedin, where it was installed on the roof of the Fenway hotel.
+Amid appropriate fanfare, WGHB went on the air on December 10, 1925.

-Fenway Hotel – 1926
+Fenway Hotel – 1926 – from Dunedin Times

 Opening Night

-As with most early stations, at first the studio was on the roof along with the transmitter, accessible only via a long ladder.
-Just in time for the Grand Opening a studio was finished at ground level, so dignitaries would not have to climb the ladder.
+As with most early stations, at first, the studio was on the roof along with the transmitter, accessible only via a long ladder.
+Just in time for the Grand Opening, a studio was finished at ground level, so dignitaries would not have to climb the ladder.

 The impact was immediate.
 During the inaugural broadcast, some 425 telegrams were reportedly received from 36 states and Canada.